dappforce/subsocial-docs/docs/develop/how-to-guides/ConnectToSubsocial.md

 ```

 Lets understand the example.
 First we connected to Subsocial using the newFlatSubsocialApi function that
 needs the Substrate node URL, offchain URL, and IPFS node URL.
-After initialization, api can be
+After initialization, the API can be
 used to retrieve data from the node.
 Then we fetched a space and post IDs by the space ID.
 After that we
 connected to the Substrate API to get reaction IDs.
 In the next step, we got the ID of a space's owner by
 retrieving the ID from the space struct.
 And finally we fetched owner posts by owner space IDs.